Dileep2000/100_Days_of_Python/README.md

 # Day 3 Treasure Hunt

 Treasure Hunt is a game where you have to find the treasure based on the choices given.
 It uses the understanding of Control flow statements in python.

+# Day 4 Rock Paper Scissors

+Rock Paper Scissors is a simple game where you choose one of the three and computer chooses one of the three and compare one with another and determine who wins.
+It uses the understanding of random module in python.